 This post contains affiliate links which means if you make a purchase we might recipe a small commission at no additional cost to you.

 Deep clean your oven without the use of harsh chemicals.
-As long as you’re willing to put in a little elbow grease – and get takeout or stick to the stovetop for one or two meals – you’ll be pleased to see how clean your oven can get using this natural oven cleaner recipe.
-And then continue cleaning your home without chemicals using our simple tips on making your own cleaning products using safe ingredients.
+As long as you’re willing to put in a little elbow grease – and get takeout or stick to the stovetop for one or two meals – you’ll be pleased to see how clean your oven can get using this cleaning product made by mixing vinegar lemon and baking soda And then continue cleaning your home without chemicals using our simple tips on making your own cleaning products using safe ingredients.

 Deep Cleaning Your Oven:

 Allowing grease and grime to build up inside can cause your oven to smoke at higher temperatures.
 Aside from setting off your smoke alarm, an unclean oven can impart unwanted flavors into whatever you’re cooking.

 - Most ovens are equipped with a self-cleaning mode, which essentially locks the door, cranks the temperature up as high as it’ll go, and incinerates all of the grease and crumbs inside.
 This smells pretty bad and, again, can trigger your smoke alarm, so many people prefer to find an alternate solution.

 - Cleaning companies know this, so they’ve made tons of chemical-filled products to help you remove the gunk from your oven.
 Unfortunately, these formulas can be quite harsh in terms of the chemicals they use and may not be something you want your family exposed to, either.